Blog-Reference and Blog-Reference and Blog-Reference

 (iii) All errors and misinterpretations are eliminated by turning to mathematical formalism and graphical representation.

-(a) National accounts, pure consumption economy, two sectors, initial period C=Yw, consumption expenditures = wage income
+(a) National accounts, pure production-consumption economy, two sectors, initial period C=Yw, consumption expenditures = wage income

 (b) National accounts, dissaving C > Yw, consumption expenditures greater than wage income, profit Qm = dissaving −Sm (with Qm≡C−Yw, Sm≡Yw−C, Qm+Sm=0 or Qm=−Sm)